-Future Focus of the Working Group (WP/09)
+2.14 Future Focus of the Working Group (WP/09)

-- A proposed future direction for the SEA/BOB ADS-B WG was presented by Singapore.
+2.14.1 A proposed future direction for the SEA/BOB ADS-B WG was presented by Singapore.
 The paper noted that while many States had either implemented or commenced implementation of ADS-B, the progress of regional collaboration was slow.
 Since establishment of the Working Group 7 years ago it had identified at least 8 collaboration projects.
-Only 4 collaboration agreements had been made and implemented, involving only 6 Administrations (Australia, China, Hong Kong China, Indonesia, Singapore and Viet Nam). - The Working Group discussed the possible areas of focus for the Working Group in future.
+Only 4 collaboration agreements had been made and implemented, involving only 6 Administrations (Australia, China, Hong Kong China, Indonesia, Singapore and Viet Nam).

+2.14.2 The Working Group discussed the possible areas of focus for the Working Group in future.
 It was noticed that while several data-sharing projects were identified in the past, the implementation progress has been slow.
 Data sharing is the key to provide seamless ATM and is therefore important.
 The Working Group discussed and was of the view that it would be useful if ICAO could highlight the importance of data-sharing to the top management of administrations.
-The Working Group hence formulated the following Recommendation:

-That, ICAO Secretariat is invited to highlight the importance and the very slow progress of cross-border ADS-B data sharing during the DGCA conference
+The Working Group hence formulated a recommendation asking ICAO Secretariat to highlight the importance and the very slow progress of cross-border ADS-B data sharing during the DGCA conference.
+As the deadline for discussion papers, the importance and issue was highlighted by CANSO at the DGCA Conference.

-5.3 The meeting also noted that there were a lack of separation minima standards for ADS-B with CPDLC and ADS-B with "DCPC" type (i.e., without operators) of Satcom voice, in remote areas.
+2.14.3 The meeting also noted that there were a lack of separation minima standards for ADS-B with CPDLC and ADS-B with "DCPC" type (i.e., without operators) of Satcom voice, in remote areas.
 The availability of such standards would provide benefits to the aviation community.
-In view of this, the Working Group formulated the following draft conclusion:
+In view of this, the Working Group formulated the following draft conclusion for consideration by the ADS-B SITF: